Conestoga Valley School District

-The Conestoga Valley School District is a school district covering East Lampeter Township, Upper Leacock Township and West Earl Township in Lancaster County, Pennsylvania.
+The Conestoga Valley School District is a school district covering East Lampeter Township, Upper Leacock Township and West Earl Township in Lancaster County, Pennsylvania, United States.
 It is a member of Lancaster-Lebanon Intermediate Unit (IU) 13.
-The district operates one High School, one Middle School and four Elementary Schools.
+The district operates one high school, one middle school and four elementary schools.
+The district also offers a public virtual academy that serves students residing in the district.
+The Conestoga Valley Virtual Academy utilizes physical spaces for each level in addition to the fully virtual, blended, and hybrid learning options.

 History

-In 1958, East Lampeter Township, Upper Leacock Township, and West Earl township merged their school systems to form the Conestoga Valley School District.
+In 1958, East Lampeter Township, Upper Leacock Township, and West Earl Township merged their school systems to form the Conestoga Valley School District.
 Its original high school was dedicated on present-day Smoketown Elementary School as East Lampeter High School.
-Sometime after 1970, the high school was moved to another location along Horseshoe Road, renamed Conestoga Valley High School, and built completely new while the old building was dedicated as Smoketown Elementary School.
+Sometime after 1970, the high school was moved to another location along Horseshoe Road, renamed Conestoga Valley High School, and completely rebuilt, while the old building was dedicated as Smoketown Elementary School.

 Penn Johns Elementary School

 Located in Bird In Hand, Penn Johns Elementary School was the previous fifth elementary school of Conestoga Valley.
-It was the last remaining school for the Plain community that over time lost its original purpose and transitioned into a regular elementary school that served all local residents.
+It was the last remaining school for the Plain community, which over time lost its original purpose and transitioned into a regular elementary school that served all local residents.
 It was established around 1953 as an Amish and Old Order Mennonite school, but the Amish community no longer attended the school.
 In 2007, the Conestoga Valley school board voted to close the school for good, citing new teacher certification requirements, operating costs, and new curriculum requirements.
-The school served around 35 students at the time of closing taught by only two teachers, one for grades 1-4 and one for grades 5-8.
+The school served around 35 students at the time of closing, taught by only two teachers, one for grades 1-4 and one for grades 5-8.
 The 35 students then matriculated into the four remaining elementary schools.

 Recent developments

-Conestoga Valley recently renovated its previous middle school to become the home of Smoketown Elementary as well as the District Offices and the elementary Conestoga Valley Virtual Academy (CVVA).
-Leola Elementary is in the midst of renovations and will move back into its newly renovated building in the 2026-27 school year.
-In addition, a brand new middle school, Gerald G. Huesken Middle School, was built and opened for the 2022-2023 school year.
+Conestoga Valley recently renovated its previous middle school to become the home of Smoketown Elementary, as well as the district offices and the Conestoga Valley Virtual Academy (CVVA) Elementary Learning Center.
+Leola Elementary is in the midst of renovations, and is expected to move back into its newly renovated building in the 2026–27 school year.
+A new middle school, Gerald G. Huesken Middle School, was built and opened for the 2022–2023 school year.
 It now houses grades 6-8; the previous middle school was home to only grades 7-8.

 Academics

 Conestoga Valley is committed to an assessment program reflecting national, state, and local measures.
-Each year, CV administers the Pennsylvania System of School Assessment (PSSA) math and English Language Arts (ELA) exams in grades three through eight, and science in grades four and eight.
+Each year, CV administers the Pennsylvania System of School Assessment (PSSA) math and English language arts (ELA) exams in grades three through eight, and science in grades four and eight.
 High school students take the state’s end-of-course Keystone Exams in algebra, literature, and biology.
 CV maintains a balance of diagnostic, benchmark, formative and summative assessments at all levels, including locally-developed assessments.